gardenjs/gardenjs/README.md

 * [refactor] Move logic to own file. handle user interaction.
 * [task] Show stage size in topbar.
 * [task] Build kickstarter for new projects with own github repository (like carrots but just as "hello world).
-* [task] when opening garden show html page with infos.
 * [task] check the error messages on the svelte files in the vs code (e.g. stage.svelte, gardenapp.svelte ...).
 * [task] Set repository public & make garden npm modul. (yarn?)
 * [feature] Manage project themes via topbar dropdown.
 Set "class dark" inside iframe if project has dark mode.
 Needs a Configuration file?
 Which Concepts are possible to realize that? in case of configuration file set field for project name/app name and put above sidebar nav next to collapse icon.